Confidently Guiding Retirees

 The key to our success was in advocating strongly for the user and distilling all of the complex and intimidating financial jargon into 3 “levels” of information:

-Signposting: the core retirement/financial concept
+Signposting: call out a core retirement/financial concept

 Need to know: some details you should you be aware of about 1